 Rhino Conservation

 Black, Sumatran and Javan rhinos are considered by the IUCN as ‘critically endangered’ which is the highest category.
-Javan rhinos are estimated to be 50-70, Black rhinos at 5,000 Sumatran rhinos at 80 the white rhinos at 2,000.
-This roughly puts the number at 29,000 rhinos in the entire world.

-What Rhinos eat
+What do Rhinos eat?

 It is a herbivore.
 Irrespective of their massive bodies, rhinos do not feed on animals or any meat products.
 They solely feed on plants, bushes, trees and grasses